Types, values and operations

 • In coreutils, it gives March 3rd (!).

-Given how important date computations are in legal implementations, we decided to sort this mess out and described our results in a research paper:
+Given how important date computations are in legal implementations, the Catala team decided to sort this mess out and described our results in a research paper:

 Monat, R., Fromherz, A., Merigoux, D. (2024).
 Formalizing Date Arithmetic and Statically Detecting Ambiguities for the Law.
 In: Weirich, S. (eds) Programming Languages and Systems.
 ESOP 2024.
 Lecture Notes in Computer Science, vol 14577.
 Springer, Cham. https://doi.org/10.1007/978-3-031-57267-8_16